jacobmswisher/ArcGIS-Field-Maps/Sections/Part 2 - Configuring a Data Collection Environment for ArcGIS Field Maps.md

 ### Step 3: Make the Feature Layer Editable

-After creating fields for your new feature layer, you need to make sure that the feature layer "editable" before you can create new features.
+After creating fields for your new feature layer, you need to make sure that the feature layer is "editable" before you can create new features.
 Editing settings are managed in the settings tab for your feature layer.

 Navigate to the settings tab for ND_places_points.
 Then, scroll down the page until you find the editing settings.